gwbyeon/REEFFIT/README.md

 rdatkit >= 1.0.4
 ```

-* To use the --njobs parameter currently, joblib package version needs to be 0.11 or less.
+* To use the --njobs parameter currently, joblib package version needs to be 0.11 or less and cvxopt version needs to be 1.1.6

 * Note that you should have `RDATKit` installed and properly set up as well (see https://github.com/ribokit/RDATKit)